Artuchka/minesweeper/README.md

-In this small but pretty project I've impemented Functional Programming paradigma Separated all Minesweeper logic from DOM changing logic
+In this small but pretty project I've impemented Functional Programming paradigma Separated all Minesweeper logic from DOM changing logic Feel free to change board dimensions, tile size and amount of mines to diversify complexity

 >🧰Technologies Used:
 - CSS3